Instead of flowers, treat a special person with one of our gorgeous handpicked gift ideas

 To add just one more idea...
 I've started a new venture (I've been thinking about it for years and am so excited that You Stitch is live!) and am running personal sewing tutorials from my workroom in Kent.
 For those who love being creative and designing their homes just the way they want them, a cushion or curtain-making course would be a stand-out gift.

-Small businesses need our support at the moment so please do have a browse through each website.
-I’m sure you’ll find something you - and your giftee - will love.
+Small businesses need our support at the moment so please do have a browse through all the beautiful gift collections linked above.
+I’m certain that you’ll find something you – and your special someone – will love.